frjr17/frjr17/README.md

 ## Contact Me

-If you're interested in working with me or have any questions, please feel free to reach out to me via email at [your.email@domain.com](mailto:your.email@domain.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/).
+If you're interested in working with me or have any questions, please feel free to reach out to me via email at [frjr17@criptext.com](mailto:frjr17@criptext.com).